Bill O'Reilly (political commentator): 1996–2017: The O'Reilly Factor

 In early 2007, researchers from the Indiana University School of Journalism published a report that analyzed his "Talking Points Memo" segment.
 Using analysis techniques developed in the 1930s by the Institute for Propaganda Analysis, the study concluded that he used propaganda, frequently engaged in name calling, and consistently cast non-Americans as threats and never "in the role of victim or hero".
 He responded, asserting that "the terms 'conservative', 'liberal', 'left', 'right', 'progressive', 'traditional' and 'centrist' were considered name-calling if they were associated with a problem or social ill."
 The study's authors said that those terms were only considered name-calling when linked to derogatory qualifiers.
 Fox News producer Ron Mitchell wrote an op-ed in which he accused the study's authors of seeking to manipulate their research to fit a predetermined outcome.
 Mitchell argued that by using tools developed for examining propaganda, the researchers presupposed that he propagandized.

-On April 19, 2017, Fox News announced that O'Reilly would not return to their primetime lineup amid public reporting on the tens of millions of dollars he paid to settle the sexual harassment claims of six women.
-The show continued, rebranded as The Factor, now hosted by Dana Perino.
-On the same day, Fox announced that Tucker Carlson's show would be airing an hour earlier to take over O'Reilly's position and that The Five will replace Carlson's usual time at 9 p.m. with a new co-host, Jesse Watters.
-After O'Reilly was fired, the financial markets responded positively to the decision by Fox News, and its parent company 21st Century Fox rose over two percent in the stock market the next day.

 Departure from Fox News

 In April 2017, The New York Times reported that Fox News and O'Reilly had settled five lawsuits involving women who accused O'Reilly of misconduct.
 After the settlements were reported, The O'Reilly Factor lost more than half its advertisers within a week; almost 60 companies withdrew their television advertising from the show amid a growing backlash against O'Reilly.
 On April 11, O'Reilly announced he would take a two-week vacation and would return to the program on April 24; he normally took a vacation around Easter.
 On April 19, Fox News announced that O'Reilly would not be returning to the network.
-The program was subsequently renamed The Factor on April 19 and aired its last episode on April 21.
+The program was subsequently renamed The Factor on April 19 and aired three further episodes (two with guest host Dana Perino and one with Greg Gutfeld), the last airing on April 21.

+After O'Reilly was fired, the financial markets responded positively to the decision by Fox News, and its parent company 21st Century Fox rose over two percent in the stock market the next day.

 O'Reilly later stated his regret that he did not "fight back" against his accusers the way Sean Hannity did when facing the loss of advertisers around the same time.